-90.145 Advanced Studies in Torts
+90.145 Advanced Studies in Torts S2 Hpw4 C3

 The law of torts at an advanced level.
 The concepts which determine which interests are legally protected, what conduct is regarded as socially unreasonable and when a court will afford a remedy in the form of an action for damages.
-Emphasis on a basic grounding in areas of tort law which, although rarely included in the curricula of basic torts courses, provide an important part of the protection which the legal system affords certain vital and highly valued in terests; and in addition, it allows students to pursue in greater detail and at a more advanced level some areas of study included in the basic torts program (for students who entered the faculty in or after 1979 the basic torts program is provided by Legal System-Torts).
+Emphasis on a basic grounding in areas of tort law which, although rarely included in the curricula of basic torts courses, provide an important part of the protection which the legal system affords certain vital and highly valued interests; and in addition, it allows students to pursue in greater detail and at a more advanced level some areas of study included in the basic torts program (for students who entered the faculty in or after 1979 the basic torts program is provided by 90.112).

 Loss distribution: joint vicarious and corporate liability; the impact of insurance on tort law.
 Accidents: compensation and rehabilitation; the future of accident law.
 Economic analysis of tort problems: empirical research on the operation of tort law in Australia.
-Protection through the law of torts of relational interests: in particular, the tort of defamation.
+Protection through the law of torts of relational interests: reputation; privacy.
 Protection through the law of torts of trading, business and other economic interests.
-Protection through the law of torts of interests in personal property.
-The civil action for damages.
+The survival and extinction of causes of action.
+Protection through the law of torts of interests in personal property and land; trespass, conversion, detinue.